 What is the success rate for applications to the scheme?

-Because the scheme is a four stage process part of which is managed by Schools/Faculties, it is difficult to provide a straightforward success rate on our schemes.
+The scheme is a four stage process, part of which is managed by schools/department, so it is difficult to provide a straightforward success rate on our schemes.
 Overall the success rate for last year was 3.4%.

 Will I get feedback on my application?